nikolasrieger/smart-assistant/README.md

 - **🔄 Cross-Application Support**: Works with multiple software environments, such as browsers, text editors, and productivity tools.
 - **🧠 Context Awareness**: Recognizes the current state of your desktop to execute commands in the right context (e.g., switching between applications, interacting with open windows).

+## Known Limitations:

+Click Timing & Placement – The agent occasionally lacks precision in determining the optimal moment and location to interact.

+Error Recovery – If an unexpected step occurs, the agent may not always recognize the need to adjust.

+Overactivity – In some cases, the agent might infer additional actions beyond the intended task.

 ## 🚀 Getting Started

 ### Prerequisites